Latipay/LatipaySDK-iOS-Demo/README.md

 # LatipaySDK for iOS app

-Using [Latipay](http://www.latipay.net) sdk to intergrate Alipay payment solution.
-Wechat pay coming soon.
+Using [Latipay](http://www.latipay.net) sdk to intergrate Alipay and Wechat pay payment solution.
+Alipay or Wechat app is required.

 ![](screenshot/home.png?)

+### What you must have before using this SDK.
+If you don't know what they are, please contact us.

+* user id
+* wallet id
+* api key
+* wechat app id
+* alipay or wechat app installed

 ### 1. Download Latipay framework in this demo and drag it into your project